What is vitamin D and why do you need it?

 Vitamin D is also necessary for bone growth and without enough vitamin D, bones can become brittle, thin or malformed.
 Although the link between vitamin D and healthy bones has been established for many years, recent research shows it is connected to a number of other health conditions as well.
 Vitamin D is also necessary for the proper function of the immune system, hormones and cardiovascular health.

 Most of the vitamin D that we need is produced by the body through regular exposure to sunlight.
 However, low vitamin D levels in Australia are still a problem due to health concerns caused by the health risks of sun exposure.
 Modern lifestyles that often involve long hours working indoors in an office environment are also thought to be a causative factor, especially in winter.

-A vitamin D deficiency may cause low bone mineral density.
+A vitamin D insufficiency may cause low bone mineral density.
 In the elderly, the effect of low vitamin D levels in muscles is evident by the increased risk of falls among this group.
 A decrease in the risk of falling may occur after vitamin D supplementation and is thought to be because of improved muscular function in response to improved vitamin D levels.